-Overactive bladder (OAB) is a syndrome characterized by symptoms of urgency, with or without urgency incontinence, usually with increased daytime frequency and nocturia (increased night time urination).
-The term OAB can only be used if there is no proven infection or other obvious pathology.
+Overactive bladder (OAB) is a syndrome characterised by symptoms of urgency, with or without urgency incontinence, usually with increased daytime frequency and nocturia (increased night-time urination).
+The term OAB can only be used if there is no proven infection or other causative pathology.

 OAB affects about 12% of both men and women.
 The incidence increases with advancing age and affects between 70-80% of people by the age of 80.
-More women than men exhibit incontinence, but, overall, 33% of patients have OAB with urgency incontinence ("OAB wet"), while 66% have OAB without urgency incontinence ("OAB dry").
+More women than men exhibit incontinence. but, overall, 33% of patients have OAB with urgency incontinence ("OAB wet"), while 66% have OAB without urgency incontinence ("OAB dry").
 OAB is a bothersome condition that negatively affects quality of life and can lead to social isolation.
-OAB also has significant psychological and financial consequences, and may be associated with increased morbidity and mortality in the elderly.
+OAB also has significant psychological and financial consequences and may be associated with increased morbidity and mortality in the elderly.
+For instance, older individuals may need to get up more frequently at night increasing their risk of falls.